SMEPS and Soil: A Winning Combination

 The technical support varied in terms of training farmers and guiding them to utilize the correct practices of soil treatment.
 These programs included training farmers on the proper use of fertilizers to minimize pollution, teaching them about crop rotation to reduce soil pressure, and demonstrating the benefits of agricultural mulch for soil conservation.
 Additionally, SMEPS has encouraged farmers to utilize plant and animal waste as natural fertilizers and to use seedlings instead of seeds to promote soil health.
 By implementing these practices, farmers became capable of restoring and protecting the soil of Yemen soil, working to achieve a sustainable and resilient agricultural future.

 SMEPS financially has provided significant support to Yemeni farmers to better protect the soil from all the problems mentioned above.
-This support has included the installation of irrigation drip systems to reduce water waste, prevent soil erosion, and minimize fertilizer leaching.
+This support has included the installation of modern irrigation systems namely drip irrigation system, overhead and sprinkler irrigation systems to reduce water waste, prevent soil erosion, and minimize fertilizer leaching.
 Additionally, SMEPS has supported farmers with the purchase of agricultural gauze and hills to reduce the use of pesticides and protect water resources.
 To further reduce environmental impact, SMEPS has also provided solar panels to farmers, enabling them to reduce their reliance on fossil fuels and minimize pollution.
 Finally, SMEPS has invested in waterpipes to connect irrigation drip systems, ensuring efficient water delivery and further preventing soil erosion.

 SMEPS's work to save the soil and protect it has extended way beyond supporting the farmers.
 The agency has also invested in the private sector promoting innovative solutions for improving soil health.
 For example, SMEPS has supported a factory for compost production, which aims to minimize the use of chemical fertilizers and reduce soil pollution.
 This factory's products can help farmers enhance soil fertility and improve crop yields while minimizing environmental damage.
 Additionally, SMEPS supported another factory that produces irrigation drip systems, an essential tool for efficient water delivery and soil conservation.
 Developing the infrastructure of the factory has helped the factory to increase the production of irrigation drip systems, enabling farmers to access them with ease.